 The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.
+• Reset: A reset erases some or all of your settings.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, it helps to record existing temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

 • Restart: Shuts your Nest down and reboots it while saving your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi